const matrix = [_]u8{

 const ctx = (

-orelse unreachable
+c.spng_ctx_new(c.SPNG_CTX_ENCODER)orelse unreachable

-defer c.spng_ctx_free(ctx);
+);defer c.spng_ctx_free(ctx);

-_ = c.spng_set_png_file(ctx, @ptrCast(file_descriptor));
+_ = c.spng_set_png_file(ctx,

 _ = c.spng_set_ihdr(ctx, image_header);